-Prior to IDC's Vertical Research Group, Ms. Whalen was a Vice President with IDC's Services Research Group.
+Ms. Whalen previously was a Vice President with IDC's Services Research Group.
 She initiated IDC's coverage of application service providers (ASPs).
 She also created IDC's first global view of business process outsourcing services and designed the Services Group's global research process that ensures consistency in market taxonomies, research architecture, and forecasting.

 Ms. Whalen started her career in IT business consulting, advising clients on mid-range systems.
 She holds a B.A. with honors from Wellesley College and an M.B.A. with honors with from Babson's F.W.
 Olin Graduate School of Management.